neon-software-dev/Accela/README.md

 #### Prepare Dependencies

-If you want to use the prepare_dependencies script to provide the non-vcpkg dependenices, and to create a package-local vcpkg installation:
+If you want to use the dependencies script to automatically prepare all needed dependencies:

 - `cd external`
 - Windows: `prepare_dependencies.bat` , Linux: `./prepare_dependencies.sh`

-Options:

-- By default, the script will create a project-local vcpkg install.
-If you want to use your own separately installed vcpkg repo, or if you don't want to use vcpkg at all, then provide the argument `--no-local-vcpkg` when running the script.
-- To remove script prompts relating to PhysX build variant, provide a `-physx-preset={variant}` argument, where variant is one of: `[linux, linux-aarch64, vc16win64, vc17win64]`

 #### Configure the project

 Use cmake to configure the project.

 Note that all values in braces must be filled in by you with the proper values.
+Also note that there's additional options listed below which might be required, depending on your OS.

-- `cd ../`
+- (If you ran the prepare_dependencies script): `cd ../`
 - `mkdir build`
 - `cd build`
-- `cmake -DCMAKE_INSTALL_PREFIX="{/desired/install/directory}" ../src/`
+- `cmake -DCMAKE_TOOLCHAIN_FILE="../external/vcpkg_manifest/scripts/buildsystems/vcpkg.cmake" -DCMAKE_INSTALL_PREFIX="{/desired/install/directory}" ../src/`

 Options:

-If you want to use the project-local vcpkg install provided by the prepare_dependencies script, also provide this argument:
-- `-DCMAKE_TOOLCHAIN_FILE="../external/vcpkg/scripts/buildsystems/vcpkg.cmake"`

-(If using your own vcpkg install, then provide a -DCMAKE_TOOLCHAIN_FILE argument which points to your vcpkg install.)

 On Linux: If you want to create a release build, also provide this argument:
 - `-DCMAKE_BUILD_TYPE=Release`

-On Windows: You need to point CMake to your Qt installation by providing this argument:
+On Windows: You will need to point CMake to your Qt installation by also providing this argument:
 - `-DCMAKE_PREFIX_PATH="C:\path\to\qt\6.7.0\{variant}"`

 On Windows: Configure CMake to use a Visual Studio toolchain.
 Ideally, also use a Visual Studio generator.
-If not using a Visual Studio generator, then some files that are copied to the build output during post-build step may be copied to the wrong location and will need to be relocated.
+If not using a Visual Studio generator, then some asssets files that are copied to the build output during the post-build step may be copied to the wrong location and will need to be relocated.

 #### Build the project

+On Linux: `make`

-- Linux: `make` Windows: `msbuild Accela.sln /p:Configuration=[Debug/Release]`
+On Windows: `msbuild Accela.sln /p:Configuration=[Debug/Release]`

-On Windows, in order to run the AccelaEditor project, you need to deploy Qt6 files to the build output directory:
+On Windows, in order to run the AccelaEditor project, you also need to deploy Qt6 runtime files to the build output directory:

-- `windeployqt6.exe [--debug/--release] C:\{path\to\}Accela\{build_output_dir}`
+- `windeployqt6.exe [--debug/--release] C:\{path\to\Accela\build_output_dir}`

 # Usage